Mitchell, Queensland: History

 Before the arrival of Europeans, the Maranoa region was occupied by the Mandandanji and Gunggari Aboriginal peoples.
 Based on archaeological excavations in the Mount Moffatt area, it has been deduced that the Aboriginals had lived there for around 19,500 years.
 Descendants of the original peoples still live in and visit the area today.

 Mandandanji (also known as Mandandanyi, Mandandanjdji, Kogai) is an Australian Aboriginal language spoken by the Mandandanji people.
 The Mandandanji language region includes the landscape within the local government boundaries of the Maranoa Regional Council, particularly Roma, Yuleba and Surat, then east towards Chinchilla and south-west towards Mitchell and St George.

 The town is named after Sir Thomas Mitchell explorer and Surveyor General of New South Wales, who explored the area in 1846.

-In 1854, Edmund Morey established the property of Mitchell Downs.
-When the original homestead was largely destroyed by a flood in 1864, Thomas Close acquired the building's ruins and established the Maranoa Hotel.
+In 1862, Edmund Morey established the property of Mitchell Downs.
+When the original homestead was partially destroyed by a flood in 1864, Thomas Close acquired the building's ruins and established the Mitchell Downs Hotel.

 On 1 January 1865, Mitchell Downs Post Office opened and around 1878 was renamed Mitchell Post Office.

 Mitchell State School opened on 1 April 1876 as a primary school.
 In 1961, it was expanded to include a secondary school.

 The first St Columba's Catholic Church was officially opened and blessed by Bishop Robert Dunne on Saturday 15 November 1884.
 On Sunday 24 April 1938, the new St Columba's Catholic Church was officially opened and blessed by Monsignor McKenna of Toowoomba.
 It was designed by J.P.
 Donoghue.
 The timber church was built by contractor F.T.
 Woollam at a cost of £3000.
 It can seat 350 people.